Nepal Premier League

-The Nepal Premier League (NPL), also known as the Siddhartha Bank Nepal Premier League for sponsorship reasons, is a professional Twenty20 cricket league in Nepal, organised by the Cricket Association of Nepal.

-Founded in 2024, the league features eight franchise teams based on provinces or major cities.
+The Nepal Premier League (NPL) is a Twenty20 franchise cricket tournament in Nepal, organised by the Cricket Association of Nepal (CAN).
+Founded in 2024, it features eight franchise teams representing major cities and provinces of Nepal, and operates as the country's premier professional cricket competition with a professional structure with player auctions, and franchise ownership models.

-The league is held every year between November and December.
-The tournament follows a round-robin format, with the top teams moving forward to the playoffs.
+The tournament is held annually between October and December and follows a round-robin format followed by playoffs.
+As of 2025, two seasons have been played and two teams have won the title once: Janakpur Bolts (2024) and Lumbini Lions (2025).
+The next season will be held from October 26 to November 21 in 2026.

+History

-Background and history
+Background

-In 2022, the Cricket Association of Nepal (CAN) organized the Nepal T20 League after signing a रु.
-330 million agreement with the Indian sports management company Seven3Sports to host a franchise Twenty20 league tournament in Nepal for one year.
+In 2022, the Cricket Association of Nepal (CAN) organised the Nepal T20 League after signing a agreement with the Indian sports management company Seven3Sports to host a professional 20-over limited-overs cricket league in Nepal for one year.
 However, the league was marred by several controversies and allegations, including match-fixing and corruption.

 The match between Kathmandu Knights and Biratnagar Super Kings on 3 January 2023 was delayed by two hours after players refused to take the field due to unpaid salaries.
 Players had been contracted to receive 40% of their payments before the start of the tournament and the remaining 60% during the event.
 Only players from Pokhara Avengers and Lumbini All Stars had received 50% of their contracted amount, while others had received nothing.
 The game resumed after CAN officials assured the players that their payments would be processed.

-On 4 January 2023, Kathmandu Knights captain Gyanendra Malla revealed that one of his teammates had been approached for match-fixing.
-The incident was reported to the ICC's Anti-Corruption Unit, which subsequently dispatched a team to Nepal to investigate the allegations.
+On 4 January 2023, the captain of Kathmandu Knights Gyanendra Malla revealed that one of his teammates had been approached with a match‑fixing proposal and that the matter had been reported to the tournament's anti‑corruption unit.
+The incident was reported to the International Cricket Council's anti-corruption unit, which subsequently dispatched a team to Nepal to investigate the allegations.
 The Central Investigation Bureau also formed specialized teams to look into the claims.

-The Bureau’s preliminary investigation revealed that three Nepali and four foreign players were under surveillance for suspected spot-fixing.
-Evidence also suggested that Seven3Sports, the event’s management company, was involved in the wrongdoing.
+The Bureau's preliminary investigation revealed that three Nepali and four foreign players were under surveillance for suspected spot-fixing.
+Evidence also suggested that the event's management company Seven3Sports was involved in the wrongdoing.
 As a result, the league was ultimately shut down.

-Foundation of the Nepal Premier League
+Foundation of the tournament

-Following the shutdown of the Nepal T20 League and the Nepal national cricket team’s qualification for the 2024 Men's T20 World Cup, the Cricket Association of Nepal announced in January 2024 the launch of the Nepal Premier League (NPL), scheduled for November and December.

-On 2 August 2024, CAN invited proposals for franchise ownership, later confirming that the 2024 Nepal Premier League would feature eight teams, each representing a major city in Nepal.
-This marked an expansion from previous competitions such as the Everest Premier League and the Nepal T20 League, which fielded only six teams.
+Following the Nepal national cricket team's qualification for the 2024 Men's T20 World Cup, the CAN announced the launch of the Nepal Premier League (NPL) in January 2024, scheduled for November and December.
+On 2 August 2024, CAN invited proposals for franchise ownership, later confirming that the 2024 NPL would feature eight teams, each representing a major city in Nepal.
+This marked an expansion from previous competitions such as Everest Premier League and Nepal T20 League, which featured six teams.